Open-Source-Community/linux-handbook/Chapter 4.md

 `mkdir -p Directory/SubDirectory1/SubDirectory2`
 : This command will create nested directories.

-You can reate nested directories, `world` which is inside the `hello` which is inside the `program`:
+You can create nested directories, `world`, which is inside the `hello`, which is inside the `program`:

 ```bash
 osc@osc:~$ mkdir -p program/hello/world